jjachowski/portfolio/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## What's the point

-This page exists so I procrastinate less, try out new stuff and procrastinate less.
+# Create T3 App

+This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.